Home

 Inputs (left): All investment parameters, advanced options, and modes.

-Outputs (right): Primary and secondary amounts, tenure, data visualizations, and a dynamic text window.
+Outputs (right): Projected amounts, tenure, data visualisations, and a dynamic text window that turns the numbers into a plain sentence.

 Dynamic text converts numerical outputs into a plain sentence that updates in real time - helping users quickly understand what the numbers actually mean.